 Diagnosis is clinical.

 Primary treatment is to keep the hands dry and to assist the cuticle in reforming to close the space between the nail fold and nail plate.
 Gloves or barrier creams are used if water contact is necessary.
 Topical drugs that may help include corticosteroids and tacrolimus 0.1% (a calcineurin inhibitor).
 Antifungal treatments are added to therapy only when fungal colonization is a concern.
 Thymol 3% in ethanol applied several times a day to the space left by loss of cuticle aids in keeping this space dry and free of microorganisms.
-If there is no response to therapy, squamous cell carcinoma should be considered and a biopsy should be done.
+If there is no response to therapy and a single digit is affected, squamous cell carcinoma should be considered and a biopsy should be done.